ResearchComputing/Documentation/docs/petalibrary/zfs_snapshots.md

 snapshots are not available; we expect to complete migrations from BeeGFS to ZFS by the end of 2021.

-# How to access snapshots
+### How to access snapshots

 Snapshots are accessible in the root of the filesystem.
-If, for example, your allocation is located in /pl/active/rcops, your snapshots are accessible in /pl/active/rcops/.zfs/snapshot.
-Note that the .zfs directory is not visible to any utilities that list directory contents, so an 'ls' of the .zfs directory will fail, although you can 'cd' to it.
+If, for example, your allocation is located in `/pl/active/rcops`, your snapshots are accessible in `/pl/active/rcops/.zfs/snapshot`.
+Note that the `.zfs` directory is not visible to any utilities that list directory contents, so an 'ls' of the `.zfs` directory will fail, although you can 'cd' to it.

 Snapshots times are in UTC, which is not affected by daylight savings time.
 To convert from UTC to MDT, subtract six hours, and to convert from UTC to MST, subtract seven hours.

-# How snapshots affect free space in your allocation
+### How snapshots affect free space in your allocation

 PetaLibrary allocation sizes are set with quotas, and snapshot use does count against your quota.
 Removing a file from your filesystem will